osmarks/website/blog/other-stuff.md

   * "house of suns is really very good, you should read" - baidicoot/Aidan, creator of the world-renowned [Emu War](/emu-war) game
 * [Singularity Sky](https://www.goodreads.com/book/show/81992.Singularity_Sky) by Charlie Stross.

-If you want EPUB versions of the free web serial stuff here for your e-reader, there are tools to generate those, or you can contact me for a copy.
+If you want EPUB versions of the free web serials here for your e-reader, there are tools to generate those, or you can contact me for a copy.

-You can suggest other possibly-good stuff in the comments and I may add it to an extra section, and pointlessly complain there or [by email](mailto:osmarks@protonmail.com) if you don't like some of this.
+You can suggest other possibly-good stuff in the comments and I may add it to an extra section, and pointlessly complain there or [by email](mailto:me@osmarks.net) if you don't like some of this.
 Please tell me if any links are dead.